 Self-regulated learning at the university – conditions, consequences, promotion (Self)

-Under the motto „Teaching is learning” (proverb of japan) stands the project “Self” which aims to gain knowledge about university teaching and learning behavior of students.
-In our project, we consider learning as a goal-directed and active process in which the learner sets himself self-determined goals for learning.
-The learner regularly observes and controls whether he is approaching or has already achieved these goals.
-If he or she realizes that the accessibility of his or her self- determined goals is at risk, he or she will use regulatory actions (e.g. use of new learning strategies) in order to be able to achieve still his or her goals.
-This shows that for self-regulated learning and the associated competence development, especially metacognitive abilities are central.
+Under the motto „Teaching is learning” (proverb of japan) stands the project “Self” which aims to gain knowledge about university teaching and learning behaviour of students.
+In our project, we consider learning as a goal-directed and active process in which the learners set their own self-determined learning goals.
+The learners regularly monitor and control whether they are approaching or have already achieved their learning goals.
+If learners recognize that the accessibility of their self- determined learning goals are at risk, they will use regulatory actions (e.g. use of new learning strategies) in order to be able to achieve still their learning goals.
+Thus, for self-regulated learning and the associated acquisition of competencies, the learners' metacognitive abilities are of particular importance.

 For this reason the project “Self” focuses on students’ learnings in terms of self-assessment (e.g. metacognition), goals in learning (e.g. learning and performance goals) and psychosocial adjustment (e.g. stress experience).
 Furthermore, we want to gain information about planning processes (e.g. planned learning time) as well as the perception of educational teaching by students.
-Therefore, students will be asked several times in relation to the different subjects during the semester.
-The goal of “SeLF” is, to better understand students´ learning behavior and to gain insights in variable that affect the competence development and psychosocial adjustment of students.
+Therefore, students will be asked several times in relation on the various topics during the semester.
+The aim of “SeLF” is, to better understand students´ learning behaviour and to gain insights in variable that affect the competence development and psychosocial adjustment of students.
 In the long run, these findings are intended to improve the university teaching, to identify facilitation opportunities and derive support opportunities for students.

-- Relationship between metacognition, learning goals, self-efficacy and psychosocial adjustment
+- Relationship between metacognition, learning strategies, learning goals, self-efficacy and psychosocial adjustment